Information Technology

 ITC 295 Information Technology Internship 0-(6-18)-(2-6)

-This course is designed to provide students real-life work experiences through on-thejob training with a field-related cooperating employer in the student’s declared major.
-Students will be supervised by the business/industry sponsor and report to the Director of Career and Technical Programs or assigned faculty member.
-The position may be paid or unpaid.
+This course is designed to provide students with real-world work experience through on-the-job training with a field-related cooperating organization aligned with their declared major.
+Students will be supervised by an on-site business/industry sponsor and report to the appropriate internship coordinator or assigned faculty member.
+The experience may be paid or unpaid.
 Students must complete a minimum of 45 contact hours per credit hour per semester.
-Course is variable credits and may be repeated for up to six credit hours.
-Prerequisites: Minimum of 30 credit hours, with at least 18 credits of core classes in the program area, 2.50 GPA, and/or approval from the Dean of Workforce Development and Technical Education or Director of Career and Technical Programs.
+The course carries variable credit and may be repeated for up to six credit hours.
+Prerequisites: Minimum of 30 completed credit hours, including at least 18 credits of core coursework in the program area, a minimum 2.50 GPA, and/or approval from the appropriate instructional dean.

 This course will consist of specialized study in areas of the department, which are not covered in-depth in courses already offered.
 Students may take no more than six credit hours of special studies courses in any one discipline.
 (IN)